2025 Australia 4.0 Summit

 Australia is leading the world in renewable adoption and, in this brief moment of history, we have the opportunity to solve our own challenges.
 In doing so, we can solve problems for the whole world.
 Do that, and we create an economic boom for Australia sustained for decades.

-As such, the goal of this Summit is to refine and ratify five recommendations of strategic interest that can help guide the nation towards an efficient, effective, sustainable and profitable Consumers' Grid based on renewable generation, distributed energy resources (DER) and Consumer Energy Resources (CER).
+As such, the goal of this Summit was to refine and ratify five recommendations of strategic interest that can help guide the nation towards an efficient, effective, sustainable and profitable Consumers' Grid based on renewable generation, distributed energy resources (DER) and Consumer Energy Resources (CER).

-Come have your say alongside national and state regulators, utility operators, energy retailers, renewable experts, technology providers, consumer advocates, manufacturers, and more.
+Australian from all across the country engaged alongside national and state regulators, utility operators, energy retailers, renewable experts, technology providers, consumer advocates, manufacturers, and more.

 Every one of us has a strong vested interest in a successful energy transition.
 One that will deliver reliable, sustainable, cheaper electricity with a customer-centric delivery model and technology innovations we can export to the world.